Pitching Circle

 Related terms

-- Stride Length – PitchingStride length is the distance the pitcher's front foot travels forward from the pitching rubber toward home plate during the delivery, and it is one of the clearest visible indicators of how much lower-body drive is contributing to a pitch.
+- Stride Length – PitchingStride length is the distance the pitcher's front foot travels forward from the pitching rubber toward home plate during the delivery.
+It is one of the clearest visible indicators of how much lower-body drive is contributing to a pitch.

 - Leg Drive – PitchingLeg drive is the forward force the pivot leg generates against the rubber to launch the pitcher's body toward home plate, forming the base of the kinetic chain the windmill arm circle rides on top of.